PingOne

 Steps

-2. For the appropriate email domain name entry, click Verify.
+2. Locate the appropriate email domain name entry and click Verify.

 • A yellow exclamation point indicates that the verification check did not succeed.
-In this case, we recommend that you wait one hour and try again.
+We recommend that you wait 1 hour and try again.
 Complete DNS propagation can take up to 24 hours.

 3. Click Close.